bast/runtest/README.md

 # runtest

-Numerically tolerant test library for scientific codes which produce numerical results in plain text.
+Numerically tolerant end-to-end test library for scientific codes which uses reference outputs.

 - Tested with Python 2.7 and 3.6